Step by step...

 - A pinch of Nutmeg

-Then add the chopped leeks, and the rest of the oil to the tray, and cook for 20 minutes.
-Once done, put them in a bowl and leave them to cool down completely
+- Once done, put the roasted leek and squash in a bowl and leave them to cool down completely

-Roll out 350g of the pastry on some cling film
+- Roll out 350g of the pastry on some cling film or a floured surface

-Bake the pie on 180C/350F/Gas Mark 4 for about 35 minutes until it is golden brown
+- Bake the pie for 35 minutes until it is golden brown all over and bubbling